UCSBCarpentry/2020-11-09-OpenRefine-online/_episodes/04-faceting-and-filtering.md

 >>  ![Number of records](../assets/img/num-records.png)
 >> 3. **I actually don't know how to figure out how many columns**
 >> 4. If you sort your records by title, then go to the LAST page of records, you will either see non-Latin characters or some random nonsense.
 >> 5. Create a text facet, then sort by count.
+The most common APC amount is 1000.
+But 1000 what?
 >{: .solution}
 {: .challenge}